-- 1. Use of Weatherization Readiness Repair funds to address reasons for deferral is limited to one to four units and is not allowed for mobile homes. - 2.
-Repairs may include, but are not limited to, electrical upgrades, replacement of knoband-tube wiring, plumbing repair, removal of pests or clutter, correcting moisture or standing water issues (including installation of gutters/downspouts), roof patch, tuck under garages, wall/ceiling repair or pressure boundary repair. - Reporting and tracking will be completed using Weatherization Assistant and the HE+ System/WisWAP.
+- 1. Use of Weatherization Readiness Repair funds to address reasons for deferral is limited to one to four units and is not allowed for mobile homes. - Repairs may include, but are not limited to, electrical upgrades, replacement of knoband-tube wiring, plumbing repair, removal of pests or clutter, correcting moisture or standing water issues (including installation of gutters/downspouts), roof patch, tuck under garages, wall/ceiling repair or pressure boundary repair. - 3.
+Reporting and tracking will be completed using Weatherization Assistant and the HE+ System/WisWAP.
 Repairs will be entered into Weatherization Assistant using the special ZZ repair code. - 4.
-All repair and weatherization work shall be completed by June 30, 2023 at the end of the contract period. - 5.
+All repair and weatherization work shall be completed within the Stage 2 window. - 5.
 Agencies shall follow the same customer eligibility requirements, reporting, Standard Work Specifications, contractual obligations, insurance, lead and asbestos safe work and required certifications for workers, and operational directives, including procurement standards that are in place for the Wisconsin WAP. - 6.
 All work performed shall meet any local building codes and obtain any municipality required permits as applicable.
 Materials and appliances shall be installed to meet Product Manufacturer Instructions (pmi). - 7.
-HE+ System/WisWAP documentation shall include before and after photos, list of work and measures completed, job estimates (bids) and actual expense bills (invoices) for labor/materials/permits. - Weatherization Readiness Repair funds may be used to address unforeseen repairs on in-progress jobs.
+HE+ System/WisWAP documentation shall include before and after photos, list of work and measures completed, job estimates (bids) and actual expense bills (invoices) for labor/materials/permits. - 8.
+Weatherization Readiness Repair funds may be used to address unforeseen repairs on

+- in-progress jobs.
 The agency shall rerun the WA audit and enter itemized costs for those selected repairs with the ZZ code category.
 The audit will then be imported into HE+ System/WisWAP. - 9.
-A deferral notification letter is not required to be sent to the customer if the repairs completed with LIHEAP or Public Benefits Repair funds will allow the job to proceed to weatherization completion within the same contract year.

-- 10. A deferral notification letter shall be sent when using DOE WRF to ensure reporting of units brought out of deferral. - 11.
-Work orders and the customer work agreement shall detail work specifications for any repair measures completed using the Weatherization Readiness ZZ code. - 12. agency weatherization staff may complete the repairs, unless a licensed professional is required by code. - 13.
+A deferral notification letter is not required to be sent to the customer if any Readiness funds are planned to be used for the repairs.
+Readiness repairs and weatherization shall be completion within the same contract year. - 10.
+Work orders and the customer work agreement shall detail work specifications for any repair measures completed using the Weatherization Readiness ZZ code. - 11.
+Agency weatherization staff may complete the repairs, unless a licensed professional is required by code.
+Agencies that do not have a licensed professional shall procure for those services as required by code. - 12.
 Historic Review may be necessary when using DOE WRF funds for DOE jobs if the repair entails ground disturbance.
 The definition of ground disturbance is any work or activity that disturbs the ground.
 Excavating, digging, leveling, trenching, plowing, etc. are all ground disturbance activities.
-See Appendix A of the Divisions Programmatic Agreement with DOE and Wisconsin Historic Preservation Office regarding Historic Review. - 14.
+See Appendix A of the Divisions Programmatic Agreement with DOE and Wisconsin Historic Preservation Office regarding Historic Review. - 13.
 Agencies are advised that removal of household debris/clutter, while permitted, is at the discretion of the agency.
-A general description is required to provide documentation as to what is to be removed and a time estimate for removal (i.e. 6'x8' room full of magazines and clothing, and will take two persons one hour), with a sign-off from the customer acknowledging their agreement with what is to be removed.
+A general description is required to provide documentation as to what is to be removed and a time estimate for removal (i.e., 6'x8' room full of magazines and clothing, and will take two persons one hour), with a sign-off from the customer acknowledging their agreement with what is to be removed.
 Removal of personable belongings shall be included as part of the work agreement and work order.
 A signed disclaimer from the customer shall be obtained prior to off-site removal of such items.